My special offers

 Biography

-Alongside his work as a conductor, he has directed several productions such as Dido and Aeneas or Don Giovanni and has collaborated on interdisciplinary projects with actors such as Klaus Maria Brandauer, Johanna Wokalek and Graham Valentine.
+In addition to his work as a conductor, Thomas Hengelbrock has directed several productions, including Dido and Aeneas and Don Giovanni, and has collaborated on interdisciplinary projects with actors such as Klaus Maria Brandauer, Johanna Wokalek and Graham Valentine.
+Deeply committed to artistic transmission, he has been working for many years to give young people privileged access to art and culture, sharing with them his enthusiasm for music.

+Since the Covid-19 pandemic, he has been particularly committed to the survival of culture and independent musicians in Europe.
 In 2016, Thomas Hengelbrock was awarded the Herbert von Karajan Music Prize.
-In January 2024, he was appointed music director of the Paris Chamber Orchestra, effective in September 2024.
+In September 2024, he was appointed music director of the Orchestre de chambre de Paris.

-At the Paris Opera: Orphée et Eurydice, 2005, 2008, 2012, 2014, 2018; Idomeneo, 2006, 2009; The Magic Flute, 2008; Iphigénie en Tauride, 2021; Alcina, 2021; Faust, 2022
+At the Opéra national de Paris: Orphée et Eurydice, 2005, 2008, 2012, 2014, 2018; Idomeneo, 2006, 2009; The Magic Flute, 2008; Iphigénie en Tauride, 2021; Alcina, 2021; Faust, 2022; Simon Boccanegra, 2024.

 Immerse in the Paris Opera universe